 This is a lot of money, and it could leave you with little profit in the end since you still have to account for the expenses of the renovations, marketing, paying off your mortgage, and closing costs.

 Your best option when selling a condemned property is a cash home buyer or real estate investor that can pay cash right away.

 These cash buyers and investors usually move fast, and they'll give you a fair cash offer just as they would with regular real estate.

 Most investors and cash home buyers buying a condemned house have a team they regularly employ to fix houses.
 That means they'll buy your property as-is and after fixing it, they either sell or keep it as a rental.

-If in case your condemned property in West Virginia is really too far gone and cannot be considered a structure anymore, they may still purchase your property with a plan of demolishing the house.
-In other words, what they’re buying from you is the land where the condemned property stands.
+If in case your West Virginia condemned property is really too far gone and cannot be considered a structure anymore, they may still purchase your property with a plan of demolishing the house.
+In other words, what they're buying from you is the land where the condemned property stands.

 A cash home buyer is also ideal if you want to save on closing costs and commission fees.
 Further, since they are your direct buyer, you don't have to go the traditional route of marketing your condemned property.